How to Resolve Ambiguous Language in Wills and Trusts

 Perhaps the decedent made the same gift to two different beneficiaries in their will.
 In one provision, they left their home to their grandchildren.
 In a later provision, they left their home to their surviving spouse.

-Perhaps the decedent was not specific enough in the language of their trust.
-They left property to a beneficiary, but failed to mention the last name of the beneficiary.
+Or perhaps the decedent was not specific enough in the language of their trust.
+They left property to a trust beneficiary, but failed to mention the last name of the beneficiary.
 Since that provision of the trust could apply to two of the decedent’s family members, it is unclear to whom the parcel of property should go.

 It can be frustrating for the loved ones of decedents to have to deal with the effects of ambiguous language in a decedent’s will or trust while they are dealing with the grief of their loss; however, failing to take action could prove detrimental.

-For example, if a trustee has already made trust fund distributions to beneficiaries, and you notice after the fact that one of the provisions of the trust instrument contained ambiguous language, it might be too late to do anything about it.
-It would have been ideal for you to have had a trust lawyer inspect the document upon receiving it for any latent and patent ambiguities.
-This way, if any were found, your attorney could have taken the proper steps to resolve them.
+For example, if the trustee has already made trust fund distributions to beneficiaries, and you notice after the fact that one of the provisions of the trust instrument contained ambiguous language, it might be too late to do anything about it.
+If a trust lawyer had inspected the document during the early stages of trust administration for any latent and patent ambiguities. the appropriate steps could have been taken to resolve them in a timely fashion.

-If you have recently lost a loved one, regardless of whether you believe their will or trust contains ambiguous terms, it is a good idea to have a qualified probate attorney inspect the document, not just for ambiguous language but also for any other issues that might call its validity into question (see grounds for contesting a will or trust).
+If you recently have lost a loved one, regardless of whether you believe you have a trust or will dispute on your hands, it is a good idea to have a qualified probate attorney inspect the document, not just for ambiguous language but also for any other issues that might call its validity into question (see grounds for contesting a will or trust).

 What Is Ambiguous Language in Law?